aboulle/RaDMaX/README.md

 * The strain and damage profile can be scaled up or down with the mouse wheel + pressing the "u" key.
 The XRD curve is update when the "u" key is released.
 * Calculated XRD curves can be fitted to experimental data in the "Fitting window" tab.
 * Conventional least-squares (recommended) or generalized simulated annealing algorithm can be used.
 * The fitted curve, the strain and damage profiles are automatically saved (*.txt) in the folder selected above.

+## Data format
+XRD data can be loaded from the "File" menu.
+The data should be provided as a two-columns (2thêta, intensity) ASCII file in space- (or tab-) separated format.
+The 2thêta values have to be equally spaced (constant step).
+For the moment RaDMaX can only handle data recorded in symmetric coplanar geometry (conventional thêta-2thêta scan), as this is the most commonly used geometry in the analysis of irradiated materials.

+Guess strain/damage profile can be imported from the "File" menu.
+The data should be providedas a two-columns ASCII file with the depth below the surface (in Angstroms) as first column.

+## Screenshots
+RaDMaX running in Windows 10.

+## Screencast